llvm-doe-org/llvm-project/README.md

 Clacc is a project to add [OpenACC](https://www.openacc.org/) support to [Clang](http://clang.llvm.org/) and [LLVM](http://llvm.org/).
-Clacc is funded by the [U.S. Exascale Computing Project (ECP)](https://www.exascaleproject.org) and is maintained by [Oak Ridge National Laboratory](https://www.ornl.gov/).
+Clacc is funded by the [Exascale Computing Project (ECP)](https://www.exascaleproject.org) and is maintained by [Oak Ridge National Laboratory](https://www.ornl.gov/).
 Please contact [Joel E. Denny](mailto:dennyje@ornl.gov) with any questions.